LARGE BOX AC50s - SOLID STATE RECTIFIED

 Serial number 4922 - currently in Europe?

-Assembled by Triumph.
-Three-line serial number plate, but white warning plaque.
+NO BRIMISTOR.
+Assembled by Triumph - note the tell-tale transformers, the shrouds with holes at back.
+A three-line serial number plate, but white warning plaque.
 The voltage selector is set to 225V.